-The need for accountability in the and " The need for accountability in the public sector is fundamentally different from that in the private sector.
+The need for accountability in the public sector is fundamentally different from that in the private sector.
 The V-dem Institute at the University of Gothenburg, led by S. Lindberg, describes the accountability pathways within the public sector relative to the governments [19].
-Vertical accountability is the accountability of the government toward citizens, which mainly expresses itself through free elections:4 the citizens have the capacity to vote out politicians.
+Vertical accountability is the accountability of the government toward citizens, which mainly expresses itself through free elections, where citizens have the capacity to vote out politicians.
 Second, horizontal accountability describes the accountability that different branches of government (executive, legislative, and judicial) have toward each other, whereby each branch plays a role in keeping the other two within the bounds of the law [20].
-This, for example, includes reporting of a government department or agency to Parliament or the executive branch's head.
+This, for example, includes the reporting of a government department or agency to Parliament or the executive branch's head.
 Finally, the elusive concept of diagonal accountability relates to the idea of participatory democracy whereby citizens engage directly or indirectly with the government either through their own actions, civil society organizations, or the media.
-Examples of diagonal accountability include 'public demonstrations, protests, investigative journalism, and public interest lawsuits' [19] and, in effect, seek to trigger the vertical and horizontal accountability mechanisms.
-In this model, the ability of citizens to exert diagonal accountability increases as information on government actions becomes available and transparent.
-Sustainability reports would, therefore, fit neatly as part of this model and highlight the importance of citizens (and, by extension, civil society organizations and the media) as key stakeholders of PSOs when they undertake reporting.
+Examples of diagonal accountability include 'public demonstrations, protests, investigative journalism, and public interest lawsuits' [19], which, in effect, seek to trigger the vertical and horizontal accountability mechanisms.
+In this model, the ability of citizens to exert diagonal accountability

-4 As noted by Mechkova et al (2019) 'this accountability mechanism only works where elections are regular and relatively free and fair'.
+&lt;sup>4 As noted by Mechkova et al (2019) 'this accountability mechanism only works where elections are regular and relatively free and fair'.
 This de facto eliminates a certain number of geographies.